-MARNING: Opening or removing the system cover when the system is on may expose you to a risk of electric shock.
+WARNING: Opening or removing the system cover when the system is on may expose you to a risk of electric shock.
 Exercise utmost care while removing or installing cooling fans.

-- 1 Holding the blue touch point, place the cooling fan into the fan cage. - 2 Route the fan cable and connect it to the connector on the system board.
+- 1 Holding the release tab, place the cooling fan into the cooling fan cage. - 2 Route the cooling fan cable through the guides on the cooling fan cage. - 3 Connect the cooling fan cable to the connector on the system board.

-Figure 29.
+Figure 31.
 Installing a cooling fan